Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: Polysemanticity

 \section{Polysemanticity}

-The polysemanticity of neuronal units, including salient neurons that encode information about multiple concepts, poses a challenge to neural network interpretation and manipulation.
-In this section, we discuss the degree of polysemanticity in salient neurons in detail.

-Polysemanticity often arises when models must represent more features than their capacity allows or due to specific training paradigms.
-Limited representational space forces neurons to encode multiple unrelated features to maintain performance \citep{anthropic2023toy}.
-Training methods like subword tokenization, designed to reduce vocabulary size and model complexity, lead to context-dependent token splits, causing neural activations to encode multiple meanings \citep{sennrich2016neural, elhage2022superposition, meng2022locating}.
-Additionally, \citet{lecomte2024causes} show that even with sufficient capacity, certain weight initializations can induce polysemanticity by placing neurons near multiple conceptual regions.
+Polysemanticity often arises when models must represent more features than their capacity allows or due to specific training paradigms~\citep{anthropic2023toy}.
+Training methods like subword tokenization, designed to reduce vocabulary size and model complexity, lead to context-dependent token splits, causing activations to encode multiple meanings~\citep{sennrich2016neural, elhage2022superposition, meng2022locating}.
+Additionally, \citet{lecomte2024causes} show that even with sufficient capacity, weight initializations can induce polysemanticity by placing neurons near multiple conceptual regions.
+Irrespective of its cause, the polysemanticity of neurons, including salient neurons that encode multiple concepts, challenges the discrete neuron-to-concept attribution paradigm, which maps a concept to an entire neuron.

-\textbf{Polysemanticity in salient neurons.} Given that salient neurons have a strong causal association with the concept of interest, their tendency to be mono-semantic should be is high, but we find that there is a high degree of polysemanticity in salient neurons.
-We investigate this by extracting 30\% salient neurons (i.e.: Max neurons) for different datasets on the GPT-2 model.
-The results show that there is a considerable overlap of salient neurons between concepts (classes) as shown in Figure~\ref{fig:percentage_overlap_sailient_neuron}.
-In the case of a two-class dataset IMDB, the overlap of salient neurons, selected by max, is more than 60\%.
-This shows a high degree of polysemanticity.
-Consequently, we extrapolate that salient neural representations may exist in a polysemantic configuration, wherein a subset of the salient neurons encode information through intricate activation patterns.
+\textbf{Polysemanticity in Salient Neurons.} To study polysemanticity in salient neurons, we consider a neuron to be polysemantic if it appears salient for more than one concept.
+We calculate the overlap between the top 30\% salient neurons (i.e., max activations) in a model across different classes of diverse datasets.
+Figure~\ref{fig:percentage_overlap_sailient_neuron} presents the results on GPT-2 model using five different datasets.
+We observe a considerable overlap in salient neurons between concepts (i.e., classes).
+For instance, in the case of a two-class dataset, IMDB, the overlap in salient neurons is more than 60\%, showing a high degree of polysemanticity.

-The monolithic attribution paradigm potentially oversimplifies the complex, distributed nature of neuronal activation as can be seen in polysemanticity \citep{lecomte2024causes, marshall2024understandingpolysemanticityneuralnetworks} where a single neuron learns multiple seemingly unrelated concepts and elucidates them at different activation values.